calvinthrall/calvinthrall.github.io/Research.md

 Common Ownership and Political Competition (with Reilly Steel)

-Doing Business with China (with Samantha Mussell)
+The China Lobby and The China Shock (with Samantha Mussell)

 Global Governance By Invitation Only (with Noah Zucker)